-As the third-largest city in Texas, Dallas is also part of the fourth-largest metropolitan area in the United States.
+The third-largest city in Texas, Dallas is also part of the fourth-largest metropolitan area in the United States.
 With a population of 1,223,229, the city attracts 29.97 million visitors annually.
 Dallas' slogan, "Live large.
-Think big,TM" not only refers to the city’s sheer size, but everything that it offers to its residents.
-The city is home to the largest urban arts district in the U.S., high scoring restaurants and hotels, over 13 entertainment districts, and was named by Fortune Magazine as the No. 1 business center.
-Professional sports events bring many to the city as well, with popular teams like the Dallas Cowboys, the Dallas Mavericks, and the Texas Rangers.
-Discover what the city can offer with this guide from our Dallas movers.
+Think big.TM", is truly seen in all that it has to offer.
+The city is home to the largest urban arts district in the U.S., high scoring restaurants and hotels, over 13 entertainment districts, and was named by Fortune Magazine as the No. 1 business center in the land.
+Professional sports events bring many to the city as well, with teams such as the Dallas Cowboys, the Dallas Mavericks, and the Texas Rangers.

 Dallas founder, John Neely Bryan, first came to the Dallas area in 1839, but it wasn’t until 1841 that he constructed the beginnings of the town on 640 acres.
 After Texas was annexed to the United States in 1845, Dallas was officially incorporated as a town in 1856.
 Many economic cultural developments have grown Dallas into the Texas-size city it is today, including: the introduction of railroads to the area in the 1870s, the discovery of the East Texas Oil Field in 1930, and the addition of the Dallas/Fort Worth International Airport in 1973.